Klaidi Cela

-Klaidi Cela (born July 16, 1999) is a Canadian soccer player who plays for the Richmond Kickers in USL League One.
-He plays as a defender.
+Klaidi Cela (born July 16, 1999) is a Canadian soccer player who plays as a defender for Kategoria e Parë club KF Skënderbeu.

 Early life

 Cela began playing youth soccer at age four with Mississauga Falcons SC.
 In October 2012, he joined the Toronto FC Academy.

 Club career

 In 2015, he began playing with Toronto FC III in League1 Ontario.
 He also played with them in 2016 in both League1 Ontario and the Premier Development League.
 In May 2015, Cela joined Toronto FC II in the USL Championship, signing an academy player agreement.
 He made his debut on September 24, 2015 in a substitute appearance against the Rochester Rhinos.
 In 2016, Cela signed with Campeonato de Portugal club Gafanha, where he would play for two seasons.
 In 2018, after leaving Gafanha, Cela returned to Canada and spent the remainder of the 2018 season with Sigma FC in League1 Ontario.

 In April 2019, Cela signed with Canadian Premier League side Forge FC.
 He scored his first goal on October 2, 2019, in a 1-0 victory over FC Edmonton.
 He won the league title with the club in 2019 as well.
 In January 2020, he re-signed with the club for an additional season.
 On August 19, 2020, Cela tore his ACL in a match against the HFX Wanderers, causing him to miss the remainder of the season.
 Forge won the CPL title again in 2020, with Cela departing after the season.

 In 2021, he returned to Sigma FC of League1 Ontario.
 In August 2021, he returned to Forge on a short term emergency loan deal.
 Cela rejoined Forge for a single game in September, and was eventually signed in October by Forge for the remainder of the 2021 Canadian Premier League season.

 In March 2022, Cela signed with MLS Next Pro side Toronto FC II.
 In 2023, he began the season with League1 Ontario side Vaughan Azzurri.
 With Vaughan, he played in the 2023 Canadian Championship against Major League Soccer club CF Montréal.
 In April 2023, Cela signed with Canadian Premier League club Valour FC, following injuries occurred to Matthew Chandler and Andrew Jean-Baptiste.
 In February 2024, Cela signed with Liria Prizren in the Football Superleague of Kosovo.
 In August 2024, Cela signed with the Richmond Kickers in USL League One.
+He left the Kickers at the end of the 2025 season.

+On 23 January 2026, Cela joined KF Skënderbeu in the Kategoria e Parë.
+He made his debut for the club, getting subbed in a 1–0 win against KF Besa.